-&lt;sup>4 Sibling means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
+3 Sibling means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
 Siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.

-&lt;sup>5 A child will be eligible if the member of staff is either the natural or adoptive parent or other person with parental responsibility or any person living in the same household and acting as the child's parent.
+4 A child will be eligible if the member of staff is either the natural or adoptive parent or other person with parental responsibility or any person living in the same household and acting as the child's parent.

-&lt;sup>6 This will be any salaried person employed at this school when the application is made.
+5 This will be any salaried person employed at this school when the application is made.
 Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school, where he or she works for more than 50% of their duties.
-To be eligible, children must attend for at least half of their free Early Years Entitlement.
+6 To be eligible, children must attend for at least half of their free Early Years Entitlement.
 There is no additional priority with regard to sessions other than those funded by the Early Years Entitlement.
-We welcome applications for children regardless of where their Early Years provision has been.
+We welcome applications for children